Advancing excellence at scale through a thriving professoriate

 April 2024: IML Fellows discussing culturally-aware, strengths-based leadership with members of FAN’s Steering Committee, who also participated in the workshop.

 Winter: Five virtual “inquiries” with Prof. Julie Posselt (USC) on graduate admissions; Prof. Damani White-Lewis (UPenn) on faculty hiring; Dean Kimberly Griffin (U. Maryland) on mentorship; Prof. Adrianna Kezar (USC) on change leadership; and Prof. Abigail Stewart (U. Michigan) on faculty evaluation.
-In addition, two virtual workshops with Prof. Daniel Almeida, expert on culturally-aware, strengths-based leadership.
+In addition, two virtual workshops with Prof. Daniel Almeida, expert on strengths-based leadership.

 Spring: Retreat and three-day Institute capstone at the University of Pennsylvania.
 Fellows engaged in dialogue with FAN Steering Committee members and Provost John L. Jackson (UPenn), Dean Vijay Kumar (UPenn), Dean Sara Bachman (UPenn), and Prof. KC Culver (U. Alabama) before “pitching” their collaborative capstone projects to a panel featuring Dr. Carrie Hall (NSF), Dr. Lorelle Espinosa (Sloan Foundation), Provost KerryAnn O’Meara (Teachers College), Prof. Damani White-Lewis (UPenn), and Dean Kimberly Griffin (U. Maryland).